 The holders of Capital Stock have cumulative voting rights in the election of directors.
-In voting for directors, a stockholder has the right to multiply the total number of shares, which the stockholder is entitled to vote, by the number of directors to be elected in each class, and to cast the whole number of votes so determined for one nominee in the class or to distribute them among the nominees if more than one nominee is named in such class.
+In voting for directors, a stockholder has the right to multiply the total number of shares which the stockholder is entitled to vote by the number of directors to be elected in each class, and to cast the whole number of votes so determined for one nominee in the class or to distribute them among the nominees if more than one nominee is named in such class.
 Proxies who vote at the meeting on behalf of a stockholder will have the discretion to and may exercise such cumulative voting rights.
-The two individuals who receive the largest number of votes cast will be elected as Directors of the Second Class.
+The three individuals who receive the largest number of votes cast will be elected as Directors of the Third Class.

 The persons named in the enclosed form of proxy were selected by the Board of Directors and have advised the Board of Directors that, unless authority is withheld, they intend to vote the shares represented by them at the meeting for the election of the following nominees named to serve as directors.
-The nominees for election for terms of three years in the Second Class of Directors are Richard C. Alberding and William R. Newlin, who have each served as a director since 1982.
+The nominees for election for terms of three years in the Third Class of Directors are A. Peter Held, Aloysius T. McLaughlin, Jr. and Larry Yost, who have served as directors since 1995, 1986 and 1987, respectively.
 THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE FOR THE ELECTION OF EACH OF THESE NOMINEES.
-Quentin C. McKenna, age 71, who has served as a director since 1971, will retire from the Board of Directors effective October 27, 1997.
-Therefore, the Second Class of Directors shall be reduced from three to two members effective October 27, 1997.
+On April 8, 1998, the Board of Directors increased the number of directors to nine members, expanded the Second Class of Directors, whose terms expire in the year 2000, to three members, and elected Timothy S. Lucas a Director of the Second Class.